jmunyan/TIM/readme.txt

     - plan features
         - brainstorm useful and necessary features [DONE]
         - create prioritized list of wanted features
-    - research what API/Database to use (likely Ruby on Rails since a lot of employers seem to be asking for it)
+    - research what API/Database to use (likely Ruby on Rails since a lot of employers seem to be asking for it) [DONE]
+        - using ruby on rails
-    - research best library to use (React vs. Next etc.)
+    - research best Framework to use (React vs. Next etc.) [DONE]
     - create page layout
     - create settings pages
         - user settings